dimonovdd/Xamarin.MediaGallery/README.md

 }
  ```

- If an app has `android:targetSdkVersion` or greater [new Photo picker](https://developer.android.com/training/data-storage/shared/photopicker) will be used if possible.
+ If an app has `android:targetSdkVersion="33"` or greater [new Photo picker](https://developer.android.com/training/data-storage/shared/photopicker) will be used if possible.

  #### Default behavior